FTSE sluggish after Centrica dives

-Centrica (CNA.L) was by far the biggest faller, down 15.5 percent - its biggest one-day loss since listing in 1997, after the utility gave a disappointing trading update.
+Centrica was by far the biggest faller, down more than 16 percent and on track for its biggest one-day loss since listing in 1997 after the utility gave a trading update, missing earnings expectations.

-Centrica said it had lost 823,000 energy supply customers in four months.
+Centrica said that it had lost 823,000 energy supply customers in four months.

 “2017 is on track to be another tough year for Centrica,” analysts at Jefferies said in a note.